 13.10) This clause 13 does not limit in any way a party’s right to seek any form of equitable relief including, without limitation, injunctive relief.

 13.11) Refund or Payment upon Termination.
-If a Services Agreement is terminated by you for cause, Information Technology Pty Ltd will refund any prepaid fees covering the remainder of the term of any Order after the effective date of termination.
-If this EULA is terminated by Information Technology Pty Ltd for cause, you will pay any unpaid fees covering the remainder of the term of any Order.
-In no event will termination relieve you of your obligation to pay any fees payable to Information Technology Pty Ltd for the period prior to the effective date of termination.
+If a Services Agreement is terminated by you for cause, MIT Ventures Pty Ltd will refund any prepaid fees covering the remainder of the term of any Order after the effective date of termination.
+If this EULA is terminated by MIT Ventures Pty Ltd for cause, you will pay any unpaid fees covering the remainder of the term of any Order.
+In no event will termination relieve you of your obligation to pay any fees payable to MIT Ventures Pty Ltd for the period prior to the effective date of termination.

 14. Change Requests

 14.1) The parties will follow the change request process described in this clause 14 to initiate and consider:

 new Services that are not within the scope of a SOW; or

 changes to the Services (including any changes to the nature or scope of the Services or to the timing or the delivery of the Services) which cannot be accommodated by another process in this Agreement, each being referred to in the Agreement as a “Change Request”.

 contain a detailed description of the proposed change;